SoftHu/tos_avg/En/Yoni.md

 Start -->1775422849480694[<b>Speaker 👉 Yoni:</b>
 \nOh no!
 I'm going to lose my voice if I stay out in the cold too long.]
 Start -->1775422849480698[<b>Speaker 👉 Yoni:</b>
 \nFor me there is simply nothing better than a good song!
-Especially performed my favourate group, Animetal.
+Especially performed by my favorite group, Animetal.
 Have you heard of them?]
 Start -->1775422849480702[<b>Speaker 👉 Yoni:</b>
 \nThank you!
-This would go well with some omorice, don't you think?]
+This would go well with some omurice.]
 Start -->1775422849479682[<b>Speaker 👉 Yoni:</b>
 \n&lt;i&gt; Merry Christmas to you!
-Merry Christmas Kon and &lbrace;c.playername&rbrace;! &lt;i&gt;] Start -->1775422849479686[<b>Speaker 👉 Yoni:</b>
+Merry Christmas &lbrace;npc.4101&rbrace; and &lbrace;c.playername&rbrace;! &lt;i&gt;]
+Start -->1775422849479686[<b>Speaker 👉 Yoni:</b>
 \nI've got to go and wish everyone else a Merry Christmas so I'll see you later!]
 Start -->1775422849479690[<b>Speaker 👉 Yoni:</b>